miminame-daisuki/nhentai-scraper/README.md

 ## Features

-- Downloads from [Favorites on nhentai][6] or a user-given list of gallery ids/searches/tags/artists/groups/parodies...
+- Downloads from [your favorites on nhentai.net][6] or a user-given list of gallery ids/searches/tags/artists/groups/parodies...
 - Galleries can be saved either as folders (directly viewed by Finder) or cbz archives (viewed on servers):
-  - By saving as folders,
+  - By saving as folders:
-    - Thumbnail and tags are automatically set to folder for each gallery.
+    - Thumbnail and tags are automatically set to the folder for each gallery.
     - Images are combined into a single PDF file for easier viewing.
-  - By saving as cbz archives,
+  - By saving as cbz archives:
     - Galleries may be viewed on servers such as [LANraragi][4] and [Kavita][5]
 - Prevents downloads from user-defined blacklists.
 - Skips over already-downloaded galleries.